Egmont Key is a Florida State Park and a National Wildlife Refuge.

 - no supplies or facilities are available, so visitors must plan accordingly.

-Annually in November, a special two day “Discover the Island” event offers:
+Annually in November, a special two day “Things To Do the Island” event offers:

 - self-guided tours